OctopusDeploy/blog/blog/2021-07/deploying-ruby/index.md

 With our build complete, we can now focus on creating the deployment in Octopus Deploy.

 ## Deploying VeggieTracker with Octopus Deploy
-This post assumes you are already familair with how to create Projects with Octopus Deploy.
+This post assumes you're already familiar with how to create Projects with Octopus Deploy.
 The deployment process for the Veggie Tracker application will consist of a single step with multiple components, more on that later.

 ### Variables
 Before we define our process, let's create some variables that will be used in our Deployment:

-- Project.NGINX.Port - Port NGINX will listen on
+- `Project.NGINX.Port` - Port NGINX will listen on
-- defaults:database - Name of the database for the VeggieTracker application
+- `defaults:database` - Name of the database for the VeggieTracker application
-- defaults:host - Hostname or IP address of the PostgreSQL server
+- `defaults:host` - Hostname or IP address of the PostgreSQL server
-- defaults:password - Password for the user account for PostgreSQL
+- `defaults:password` - Password for the user account for PostgreSQL
-- defaults:port - Port number the PostgreSQL server is listening on
+- `defaults:port` - Port number the PostgreSQL server is listening on
-- defaults:username - Username for the account on the PostgreSQL server
+- `defaults:username` - Username for the account on the PostgreSQL server

 ![](octopus-project-variables.png)

 :::hint
-The variables that begin with `defaults:` are the ones that will be used with the Structured configuration variables feature
+The variables that begin with `defaults:` are the ones that will be used with the **Structured Configuration Variables** feature.
 :::

 ### Process
-Add a **Deploy to NGINX** step
+Add a **Deploy to NGINX** step.

 ![](octopus-add-nginx.png)

-Enable the **Custom Deployment Scripts** and **Structured Configuration Variables** features by clicking on the **CONFIGURE FEATURES** button
+Enable the **Custom Deployment Scripts** and **Structured Configuration Variables** features by clicking the **CONFIGURE FEATURES** button.

 ![](octopus-nginx-configure-features.png)